primer/react/.changeset/curly-otters-repeat.md

 ---

 Link components no longer accept an `as` prop.
 If you need link-like styling, you should use a different component and style accordingly.
+Button has a `link` variant which can be used for this purpose.

 Links that are rendered within `<p>` tags will always have underlines to distinguish from the surrounding text.